dqjohnson/umich/README.md

 In this folder, you will be able to find the jupyter notebook where I created a really cool dashboard.

-In the creation of this dashboard I used panel, hvplot, and plotly - so you must have them installed locally first.
+In the creation of this dashboard I used panel, hvplot, and plotly.

 There is also a video showing and describing my dashboard.